Kubernetes Audit Logging Is Not Enough

 Kubernetes doesn't classify requests by risk.
 A kubectl get pods and a kubectl delete namespace production are logged with the same structure — the only difference is the verb and resource fields.
 There's no tier assignment, no blast-radius assessment.

-Iddio classifies every request into tiers (T0-T4) and includes the classification in the audit event.
-You can immediately see “this agent made 500 T0 reads and 3 T3 deletes” without parsing API paths.
+Iddio classifies every request into one of four tiers (observe, modify, sensitive, break-glass) and includes the classification in the audit event.
+You can immediately see "this agent made 500 observe reads and 3 sensitive deletes" without parsing API paths.

 No Approval Context

-Kubernetes doesn’t know about approval workflows.
+Kubernetes doesn't know about approval workflows.
 If a request was escalated, approved by a human, and then forwarded — the Kubernetes audit log just shows the final request.
-There’s no record of the escalation, the approver, or the time spent waiting for approval.
+There's no record of the escalation or its outcome.

 How They Complement Each Other